 Step 5: Delineation

-However, if you have been working with astrology for awhile but are totally stuck on how to read a whole chart, how to do what the professionals do, then this Studyshop on Delineation will open that door for you.
+However, if you have been working with astrology for awhile but are totally stuck on how to read a whole chart, how to do what the professionals do, then these Studyshops on Delineation will open that door for you.

 Step 6: Predictive Astrology

-One of the best kept secrets, or maybe it is one of the points that most astrologers never learn....
-You can only predict the future once you know what the chart inherently contains.
+One of the best kept secrets, or maybe it is one of the points that most astrologers never learn, is that you can only predict the future once you know what the chart inherently contains.
 You can only be alerted to the long and short cycles, the seasons of your life, once you know how to delineate a chart.

 Remember: only once you have a good understanding of natal chart delineation and predictive astrology should you even think about going on to learn other astrological techniques.
-Piling new techniques onto your plate without first understanding these basic astrological tools does not clarify anything but is guaranteed only to cause you confusion and despair.
+Piling new techniques onto your plate without first understanding these basic astrological tools does not clarify anything and is only guaranteed to cause you confusion and despair.

-Astro Logos can teach you advanced predictive work as well as advanced delineation skills once you have the basics under your belt; so too can other good teachers of astrology.
+Astro Logos can teach you advanced predictive work as well as advanced delineation skills once you have the basics under your belt; so, too, can other good teachers of astrology.
 What is most important is that by the time you can delineate a chart and do predictive work, then you will also have the skills to move onto to other more specialised techniques.
-At Astro Logos, apart from advanced delineation and predictive skills, we also teach Relationship Astrology, Medieval Astrology and Fixed Stars and Visual Astrology.
+At Astro Logos, apart from advanced delineation and predictive skills, we also have study kits on the following:

 If you want to learn formally to gain astrological qualifications, how do you choose a good astrology school?